openstack/api-site/firstapp/source/networking.rst

             +-----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Now, attach our router to the worker, api, and webserver subnets.
+Now, attach your router to the worker, API, and web server subnets.

 ::